-Installing your FOCUS 3600 fireplace with a masonry chimney still requires using EXCEL chimney from the top of the fireplace to where it will connect to a listed liner that will run up inside the masonry chimney (see Figure 17).
+Installing your FOCUS 3600B fireplace with a masonry chimney still requires using EXCEL chimney from the top of the fireplace to where it will connect to a listed liner that will run up inside the masonry chimney (see Figure 17).

 The stainless-steel liner should be fitted inside the clay liner all the way to the top of the masonry chimney.
 It is not meant to replace the clay liner.
-You can use either the EXCEL liner or any other listed liner to ULC-S635, ULC-S640 or UL-1777.
+You can use either the EXCEL liner or any other listed liner to ULC-S635 or ULC-S640.